openequella/openequella.github.io/equella-tools/bulkUploadingKalturaVideosToEquella.md

-# Bulk Uploading Kaltura Videos to EQUELLA
+# Bulk Uploading Kaltura Videos to openEQUELLA

-You can bulk upload Kaltura videos into EQUELLA by first uploading the videos to Kaltura (either in bulk or manually), exporting the Kaltura metadata and uploading the metadata to EQUELLA.
-This document details these steps and provides an optional section if you intend to use EQUELLA Bulk Importer (EBI) to do the last step.
+You can bulk upload Kaltura videos into openEQUELLA by first uploading the videos to Kaltura (either in bulk or manually), exporting the Kaltura metadata and uploading the metadata to openEQUELLA.
+This document details these steps and provides an optional section if you intend to use openEQUELLA Bulk Importer (EBI) to do the last step.

 1. Upload the videos to Kaltura